MIT-Emerging-Talent/2024-group-02-cdsp/.github/ISSUE_TEMPLATE/meeting_agenda.md

 <!-- agenda points -->

 - [ ] item 1
-  - description
+  - Group restructring or merging with other teams
 - [ ] item 2
-  - description
+  - Narrow down a topic for the data science project
-- [ ] ...
+- [ ] Item 3
+  - Team Effectiveness - Unmotivated